 From the moment of buying your ticket you’ll step into a piece of railway history to be enjoyed and experienced.
 Not only do you travel as a visitor with our historic steam locomotives and coaches between our museum locations at Haaksbergen and Boekelo, there is also a lot to be seen in and around our museum locations.

 On the following days our museum will be opened with trains operating according to the timetable below:

-- In July: also on Wednesdays and in August: also on Tuesdays and Wednesdays.
+- In July and in August: also on Tuesdays and Wednesdays.

 On these days the museum location Haaksbergen will be opened from 10.00 until 17.00 and the museum location Boekelo from 10.30 until 16.30 hours.

 |Entry museum without trainticket (Platform ticket)||€ 3,00||€ 3,00|

 |Familyticket (2 adults and 3 childeren under 12)||€ 27,50|

 |Groupcharge p.p. (from 20 paid return tickets)||€ 7,25||€ 4,75|

 - Child Fare is valid for children from 4 / 11 years

 - Adult Fare applies to all persons from 12 years